gleicon/ebook_cto_field_guide/index.md

 Using the old RASCI matrix may help but I found out that the R and A matters the most.
 Ask: "Who is responsible to get things done, who will be accountable if they don't".

 Abstract all that and connect to your abstraction of choice.
-Follow the money: once you know productivity and prioritisation flows plus the metrics that ensure a healthy engineering org, how do you influence it ?
-If it all goes away, how would you reorganise your team ?
+Follow the money: once you know productivity and prioritization flows plus the metrics that ensure a healthy engineering org, how do you influence it ?
+If it all goes away, how would you reorganize your team ?
 How you deal with conflicts across "tribes" ?

 ##### Pros: one stop shop for business verticals, quick reaction time to day to day business needs

-Emulating a small company you can move fast and absorb local optimisation and debts.
+Emulating a small company you can move fast and absorb local optimization and debts.
 If the business changes a lot you end up having a lot of agility to tend these changes.

 ##### Cons: amplify the cost of simple decisions, as business grows it requires more high level arbitration

 Matrix reports and their decision are a thing — a head of product for the company may not be happy if they can't do portfolio management.
 A CTO may not be happy if they can't do tech visions and engineering.
-A lot of intra tribe decisions trickle out to the origin organisations.
+A lot of intra tribe decisions trickle out to the origin organizations.

 Cross tribe work is always painful.
 A local priority always takes over a distributed priority — you will hear that "The CEO is the tribe master and can fix it etc" — remember what real tribes did in the past when they met: Killed each other, conquered territories based on not knowing each other language.
-Be mindful of names and behaviours.
+Be mindful of names and behaviors.

-#### Can’t prioritise and execute cross business or engineering tasks
+#### Can’t prioritize and execute cross business or engineering tasks

 Shared efforts are hard to push.
-Some decisions coming from Legal, Finance and Infrastructure have goals and directions that can not always be consensus driven as costs management, undifferentiated lifting, standardisation, compliance and due diligences.
+Some decisions coming from Legal, Finance and Infrastructure have goals and directions that can not always be consensus driven as costs management, undifferentiated lifting, standardization, compliance and due diligences.
 These are usually overseen and done in a hurry if it hurts the business.

 #### Legacy product and code management is hard